GSA-TTS/identity-handbook/_articles/leave-guidance.md

 - Give at least one-sprint, but preferably two-sprint notice if you are going to be out for more than a couple days
 - Put your OOO time in the Shared Login.gov Calendar and decline meetings
 - List your back-ups in GMail auto-replies and Slack profile
+  - If you don't know who your back-ups are, then you probably don't have any.
+If there's something you're responsible for and you'll be away for a while, consider talking to someone about being your back-up.